adstuart/azure-vpn-s2s/3P-connectivity/README.md

 Typically this function (filtering specific remote sites to specific folks is performed by a layer3/4 firewall inline between VPN Gateway and Spoke), but perhaps this IKEv2 pattern may prove useful for some scenarios.

-You could also add traditional firewall filtering in the mix for another level of protection if required, this would also provide a more scalable way of port level L4 filtering.
-E.g.
+You could also add traditional firewall filtering in the mix for another level of protection if required, this would also provide a more scalable way of port-level L4 filtering, logging/auditing etc. E.g.

 ![](images/2021-10-28-22-23-48.png)